juntylpro1/secure-enterprise/iam-secure-account-tutorial.md

 Read [How enterprise-managed IAM access works](/docs/secure-enterprise?topic=secure-enterprise-access-enterprises#how-enterprise-iam) and [Creating enterprise-managed settings templates](/docs/secure-enterprise?topic=secure-enterprise-settings-template-create) to learn the basics of enterprise-managed IAM.

 Verify that you have the required access in an Enterprise account, which is the root account from which you assign IAM templates to child accounts.
 To create IAM templates, you must have the Template Administrator role on All IAM Account Management services.
-To assign IAM templates to child accounts, you must have the Template Assignment Administrator role on All IAM Account Management services and at least the Viewer role on the Enterprise service.
+To assign IAM templates to child accounts, you must have the Template Assignment Administrator role on All IAM Account Management services and the Viewer role or higher on the Enterprise service.

 New and existing accounts in your enterprise must turn on the Enterprise-managed IAM setting to be eligible for IAM template assignments.
-For more information, see [Opting in to enterprise-managed IAM](/docs/secure-enterprise?topic=secure-enterprise-enterprise-managed-opt-in)
+For more information, see [Opting in to enterprise-managed IAM](/docs/secure-enterprise?topic=secure-enterprise-enterprise-managed-opt-in).
 {: important}

 ## Create the settings template